Resources on Combatting Islamophobia

 • 10 steps to turn policies into action — Infographic

-In September 2022, the Office of the Special Representative on Combatting Islamophobia, the Organization for Security and Co-operation in Europe’s (OSCE) Office for Democratic Institutions and Human Rights (ODIHR), the Canadian Race Relations Foundation, the Canadian Commission of UNESCO, and the Government of Canada’s Federal Anti-Racism Secretariat held the Canadian launch of this guide.
+In September 2022, the Office of the Special Representative on Combatting Islamophobia, the Organization for Security and Co-operation in Europe’s (OSCE) Office for Democratic Institutions and Human Rights (ODIHR), the Canadian Race Relations Foundation, the Canadian Commission of UNESCO, and the Government of Canada’s Federal Anti-Racism Secretariat collaborated in launching this guide in Canada.

 Organizations